 Food Sensitivity Testing

 While no food sensitivity test is perfect, they can provide valuable insight into immune function and possible inflammation triggers.
 I use food sensitivity from Cyrex labs and the LEAP/MRT test.
 I am a Certified LEAP Therapist (CLT) and provide the MRT Test and LEAP Diet Protocol in both the US and UK.

 Functional testing measures the amount of nutrients inside your cells, rather than in the serum.
 This gives a true picture of what deficiencies are present.
-I use Spectracell testing (sometimes insurance can help pay for the test) and Genova Diagnostics NutrEval or Metabolomix+.
+I use The Vibrant Wellness micronutrient panel and Genova Diagnostics NutrEval or Metabolomix+.

 Hormones can be tricky to measure correctly, so I stick to the gold standard functional hormone test – the DUTCH test by Precision Analytical .
 I also use some hormone testing from ZRT and Genova Diagnostics.

 Functional stool testing is incredibly helpful for quantifying a number of things – microbial dysbiosis, gut permeability, yeast or parasite infection, and malabsoption to name a few.
 I use functional stool tests from Genova Diagnostics (GI Effects) , Diagnostic Solutions GI-MAP , and Microbiome Labs (BiomeFX).

 SIBO Breath Testing

 Small Intestinal Bacterial Overgrowth (SIBO) is a leading cause of IBS and GERD.
 It is always preferable to run a breath test for SIBO before a treatment protocol.
 I use the SIBO breath tests from Genova Diagnostics and Aerodiagnostics.

 Organic Acids and Amino Acids Testing

 Think of organic and amino acids tests as a look under the hood.
 They measure the metabolic compounds in your urine, providing many important clues.
 These tests can be used to evaluate cellular and mitochondrial energy production, gastrointestinal function, nutrient utilization, and neurotransmitter processing.
 They also give clues to possible nutrient deficiencies.
 I use Great Plains Lab or Genova Diagnostics.

 Gluten Sensitivity Testing, Autoimmune Testing, Intestinal Permeability